lyndon025/playtested/src/content/article/2023-10-12-a-low-poly-call-of-duty-challenger-appears--beta-impressions---polygon-arena-online-shoot.md

 ---
-title: "A low-poly Call of Duty challenger appears! | Beta Impressions - Polygon Arena: Online Shooter"
+author: lyndonguitar
+category: Review
-description: "Polygon Arena: Online Shooter is a low-poly mobile shooter that's easy to pick up, and designed for casual play with room for some competitiveness.
+description: 'Polygon Arena: Online Shooter is a low-poly mobile shooter that''s easy to pick up, and designed for casual play with room for some competitiveness.
 It pits players of up to 8 vs 8 across various Arenas (currently four as of the Open Beta Test).
-The game is still in heavy development but an Open Beta Test is currently underway for everyone to try."
+The game is still in heavy development but an Open Beta Test is currently underway for everyone to try.'
+featured: false
 pubDate: 2023-10-12
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "polygun-arena:-online-shooter"]
+tags:
-featured: false
+- taptap
+- polygun-arena:-online-shooter
-thumb: ""
+thumb: ''
+title: 'A low-poly Call of Duty challenger appears! | Beta Impressions - Polygon Arena:
+  Online Shooter'
 ---

 Polygon Arena: Online Shooter is a low-poly mobile shooter that's easy to pick up, and designed for casual play with room for some competitiveness.
 It pits players of up to 8 vs 8 across various Arenas (currently four as of the Open Beta Test).
 The game is still in heavy development but an Open Beta Test is currently underway for everyone to try.